VAT Partial Exemption: What is it and who does it apply to?

 Luckily, trained accountants are here to help.
 If you aren’t sure exactly how an accountant can help you manage your VAT, or simply want to learn how else an accountant can assist you in your day to day financial dealings, read our complete guide to small business accounting.

 Another stress-reducing tactic is to open a business current account that automatically categorises your spending and integrates with your favourite accounting software.
 This will help you to stay organised and on top of your income and expenditure in a way that manual accounting simply cannot.
-To get started, open a business current account and experience the power of having all of your business finances organised in one app.
+To get started, open a business bank account and experience the power of having all of your business finances organised in one app.

 Photo by Jopwell, published on Pexels